Andalusia-DEV/npm-pack-demo/README.md

 2. update the package from **node_modules** within our project.
 Which will not make any diffrence in our package on NPM.

-**Note: if these changes applied the package codebase skip to step 4.**
+**Note: if these changes applied to the package codebase itself skip to step 4.**

 ![edit the package 1](./screenshots/edit-the-pack-1.png)